-Instead of resorting to the same old “How was your day?” let’s ask questions that inspire more meaningful and enjoyable end-of-day conversations with our loved ones.
-I have some ideas to help us celebrate and support the people we share our homes and lives with.
+Instead of resorting to the same old “How was your day?” try asking questions that inspire more meaningful and enjoyable end-of-day conversations with your loved ones.
+Here are some ideas to help you celebrate and support the people you share your home and life with.

-With the questions I’m proposing below, perhaps the most important thing to keep in mind is that your presence is just as powerful as the question itself, maybe even more so.
+Something to keep in mind is that your presence is just as powerful as the question itself, maybe even more important.

-The people we’re closest to and fondest of deserve our undivided attention and sincere support.
-That’s how we keep relationships strong, by being 100% there during the ordinary moments of daily life.
+The people you love deserve your undivided attention and sincere support.
+That’s how you keep relationships strong, by being 100% there during the ordinary, everyday moments.

 20 Questions to Ask Besides “How Was Your Day?” for Richer Conversations